-The recent WannaCry cyber attack that targeted Microsoft Windows operating system infecting over 200,000 computers in over 150 countries, has drawn greater attention to ransomware and software security in general.
+The WannaCry cyber attack that targeted Microsoft Windows operating system in 2017 infecting over 200,000 computers in over 150 countries, drew greater attention to ransomware and software security in general.
 So what is ransomware and what should you know about it?
 Read on!

 Ransomware is a type of malware that denies a victim access to data on their device until a ransom is paid.
 This malicious software could also issue a threat, such as to delete or destroy the data, in the event of the victim failing to make necessary payment.

 You could simply think of a ransomware attack as kidnapping – in this case, that of data.
 You are made to pay to secure the release of your ‘kidnapped’ data.
 The ransom payments typically have a time limit and are received via anonymous payment systems such as Bitcoin.

 While many people may be learning about ransomware attacks for the first time, they are not new.
 The first of this malware is said to have surfaced back in 1989.
 The crudely-implemented malicious code by Joseph Popp was known as the AIDS Trojan or PC Cyborg.
 Victims were required to send a $189 ransom to a post office box located in Panama!

 The use of more advanced techniques and Bitcoin for payment has led to a surge in the number of extortion ransomware in recent years.
 The malicious software became especially more prominent from around 2005.